faderskd/faderskd.github.io/_posts/2024-05-15-kafka-replication.markdown

 for writes, it can survive up to 2 further replicas failures without losing data.
 In such an extreme situation, there still would be one node with a complete *committed* log, which would be elected as the leader, so rest of the brokers could replicate from it after recovery.
 In a common scenario (`ISR=4`) we would survive up to 3 replicas crashes.
-To sum up: we can tolerate up to 1 broker crashes while being available for writes, and then 2 concurrent (`Min-ISR - 1`) failures without losing data.
+To sum up: we can tolerate up to 1 broker crashes while still being available for writes, and then 2 concurrent (`Min-ISR - 1`) failures without losing data.
-2. `replication.factor=4`, `min.in.sync.replicas=2`, `acks=all` - moderate consistency and availability.
+2. **`replication.factor=4`, `min.in.sync.replicas=2`, `acks=all`** - moderate consistency and availability.
 We can tolerate
-up to 2 (`ISR=2`) unhealthy replicas while providing availability, but then we can lose only one additional partition (`Min-ISR - 1`) without data loss.
+up to 2 unhealthy replicas while providing availability, but then we can lose only one additional partition (`Min-ISR - 1`) without losing data.
-3. `replication.factor=4`, `min.in.sync.replicas=2`, `acks=leader` - we favour availability over consistency.
+3. **`replication.factor=4`, `min.in.sync.replicas=2`, `acks=leader`** - we favour availability over consistency.
 The leader
 responds successfully after storing messages in its local log, before replication to the rest of the `ISR` happens.
 By using this configuration, you accept the possibility of losing some events.
-The lost are those acknowledged by the leader, but still not replicated by the `ISR` - which is a **non-committed** part of the log.
+The lost are those acknowledged by the leader, but still not replicated by the `ISR` - which is a non-committed part of the log.
 The reality is that you can lose messages in more scenarios than just leader failure.
-As the author of series [posts](https://jack-vanlightly.com/blog/2018/9/14/how-to-lose-messages-on-a-kafka-cluster-part1) shows, the networking problems are even worse.
+As the author of series [posts](https://jack-vanlightly.com/blog/2018/9/14/how-to-lose-messages-on-a-kafka-cluster-part1) shows, the networking problems are even worse (the post investigates Kafka with Zookeeper).
 Nevertheless, once we accept the possibility of occasional data loss, we get very high availability: we can run even without 3 brokers.
 Note that the consumers will see the data once it is replicated by the `Min-ISR=2`.
-4. `replication.factor=4`, `min.in.sync.replicas=1`, `acks=all` - we favor availability over consistency in case of emergency,
+4. **`replication.factor=4`, `min.in.sync.replicas=1`, `acks=all`** - we favor availability over consistency in case of emergency,
 but when the cluster is healthy, we want to replicate to a higher number of replicas - current `ISR`.
 When all replicas perform well, the `ISR=4`, and leader will acknowledge events when all `ISR` replicate.
 The messages are then available for consumers after replication to the full `ISR=4`.
 But, in case of emergency, the `ISR` can even